 Maria Silva Dias chosen as 2017 ATS Outstanding Alum

-Prof. Maria Silva Dias of the University of Sao Paulo, Brazil, has been selected as 2017 CSU ATS Outstanding Alum.
-Maria received her Ph.D. from our department in 1979.
+Prof. Maria Silva Dias of the University of Sao Paulo, Brazil, has been selected as the 2017 CSU ATS Outstanding Alum.
+Maria received her Ph.D. from CSU’s Department of Atmospheric Science in 1979.
+She was the first woman to graduate with a Ph.D. from the program.

 Following her bachelor’s degree, Maria was tasked with developing the recently created Department of Meteorology at the University of Sao Paulo.
 Maria, along with her husband, Pedro da Silva Dias, came to CSU in 1975 to pursue graduate studies in our department.
 Following completion of her Ph.D., Maria returned to Brazil and served as one of the main pillars in the development of that country’s best undergraduate and graduate programs in atmospheric sciences.